 Students are expected to submit classroom assignments by the posted due date and to complete the course according to the published class schedule.
 As adults, students, and working professionals I understand you must manage competing demands on your time.
 Should you need additional time to complete an assignment please contact me before the due date so we can discuss the situation and determine an acceptable resolution.
 Routine submission of late assignments is unacceptable and may result in points deducted from your final course grade.
-Assignments submitted late without a prearranged extension will be subject to a 10% late penalty.
+Assignments submitted late without prearranged extension will be subject to a 10% per day late penalty.
+For example, if you post a late assignment 1 day after the due you will receive a 10% penalty.
+If the assignment is submitted two weeks after the due date you will receive an additional 10% resulting in a 20% deduction in the grade.
+Please pay attention to the assignment due dates to avoid having points deducted from your grade.
 No late assignments will be accepted after the last day of the course.